Stablecoin Chart of Accounts: Why It Is Not a Cash Account (2026)

 Stablecoin Chart of Accounts: Why It Is Not a Cash Account

-The most common stablecoin accounting error is the most intuitive one: it tracks a dollar, so it goes in the cash account.
-For accounting, a stablecoin is generally not cash — it is a crypto-asset whose classification follows the same framework analysis as any token.
-This guide structures the accounts so the balance sheet is right, hedged, because the classification is an auditor judgement.
+The most common stablecoin accounting error is also the most intuitive one: the token tracks a dollar, so it gets booked in the cash account.
+For accounting purposes a stablecoin is generally not cash — it is a crypto-asset whose classification follows the same framework analysis as any other token.
+This spoke of the chart of accounts design cluster is dedicated to that specific trap: why "behaves like a dollar" is an economic intuition rather than an accounting classification, and how to structure the accounts so the balance sheet does not overstate cash.
+The classification of any particular stablecoin is an auditor judgement, so what follows is described, not prescribed.

-- A typical stablecoin is generally not cash and often not a cash equivalent — not legal tender, different terms/risks from a bank deposit.
+- A typical stablecoin is generally not cash and often not a cash equivalent: it is not legal tender, and its terms and risks differ from a bank deposit.

 - It is commonly analyzed as a crypto-asset under the applicable framework, like other tokens.

-- Booking it in cash overstates cash and hides it from crypto disclosures and the right measurement model.
+- Booking it as cash overstates cash and hides it from crypto disclosures and the correct measurement model.

-- Structure it as its own crypto-asset accounts (asset + wallet axes, realized/unrealized) — not a fixed-at-par cash line.
+- Structure it as its own crypto-asset accounts (asset and wallet axes, realized/unrealized), not a fixed-at-par cash line.

-- Depeg risk is part of why it isn't cash — carrying amount/impairment/fair value per the model.
+- Depeg risk is part of why it is not cash: carrying amount, impairment, and fair value follow the applicable model.

-- Framework-, instrument-, and jurisdiction-specific auditor judgement.
-Not accounting advice.
+- The classification is a framework-, instrument-, and jurisdiction-specific auditor judgement.
+This is not accounting advice.

 Despite being designed to track a fiat value, a typical stablecoin is usually not cash and often not a cash equivalent for accounting: it is not legal tender, and its terms and risks differ from a bank deposit.
 It is commonly analyzed as a crypto-asset under the applicable framework, the same way other tokens are (see stablecoin accounting treatment).
-"Behaves like a dollar" is an economic intuition, not the classification — an auditor judgement on the specific instrument.
+"Behaves like a dollar" is an economic intuition, not the accounting classification, and the classification is an auditor judgement on the specific instrument.

 Why it matters